yumaoka/cldr/ldml/tr35-keyboards.md

 > Occurrence: Optional, Multiple
 > </small>

-This element represents a single keystroke or other gesture event, identified by a particular key element.
+This element contains a single keystroke or other gesture event, identified by a particular key element.

 Optionally, one of the gesture attributes, either `flick`, `longPress`, or `tapCount` may be specified.
-If none of the gesture attributes are specified, then a regular keypress is effected on the key.
+If none of the gesture attribute values are specified, then a regular keypress is effected on the key.
 It is an error to specify more than one gesture attribute.

 If a key is not found, or a particular gesture has no definition, the output should be behave as if the user attempted to perform such an action.
 For example, an unspecified `flick` would result in no output.